 “It could go beyond hybrid or physical meetings, really.
 The whole point of the metaverse is to simulate the physical world without the constraints of space and time– you could travel from Singapore to Barcelona for a meeting in an instant, and in the next moment have another meeting in Hong Kong, for example.”

-And what of jobs?
+And what about jobs?

 The billion-dollar question: what are some of the jobs birthed with the metaverse, and what local opportunities could be launched by Singapore-based enterprises to aid in building it?

 Associate Professor of NUS Business School and co-director at NUS Business Analytics Centre James Pang Yan shared some key technical and commercial jobs that could be required to realise the economic potential of the metaverse.